SAP-samples/teched2023-IN268/exercises/ex0/README.md

 3. Switch to the <b>Integration Scenarios</b> tab, and you see the list of all integration scenarios including effort size and assessment category.
    <br>![](/exercises/ex0/images/Dashboard.png)

 4. Switch back to the list of <b>Scenario Evaluation</b> requests.
-From the Additional Options menu, you can select <b>Trigger Analysis</b> to schedule a new evaluation run based on current data.
+From the Additional Options menu, you can select <b>Trigger Analysis</b> to schedule a new evaluation run based on the most recent data extraction.
+Let's skip this for now as data did not change.
    <br>![](/exercises/ex0/images/Trigger_Analysis.png)

 6. Furthermore, you have the option to  download details about the latest evaluation run either in an Excel format or as a PDF file.